airbornio/signed-web-apps/README.md

     </script>
     ```

-3. Configure your server to serve
-    `/signed-web-apps/dist/sw/serviceworker-stub.js` with a
-    `Service-Worker-Allowed: /` header.

-    Alternatively, copy that file to the root of your domain, and update
-    the url in step 2.

-4. Create a file called `serviceworker-import.js` in the root of your
+3. Create a file called `serviceworker-import.js` in the root of your
     domain.
 This file will (1) import other parts of the library and
     (2) tell the library where on GitHub to find your files.

     [Generate your configuration code here][generate-config] and
     copy+paste it to that file.

-5. Make sure that your server serves `Last-Modified` headers that
+4. Make sure that your server serves `Last-Modified` headers that
     correspond to either the date when you last pushed files to your
     server, or the date when the specific file changed on your server
     (the latter may lead to an increase in GitHub API requests in some